Mangonando/how-long-is-my-playlist/README.md

 4. Add `https://your-app-domain.railway.app/callback/` as a Redirect URI in your [Spotify app settings](https://developer.spotify.com/dashboard)
 5. The `Procfile` handles migrations, static file collection, and starting the server automatically

+## AI assistance
+This project was built with the assistance of Claude (Anthropic) as an AI pair programmer.
+Claude was used to discuss architectural approaches, explore design tradeoffs, review naming and code clarity, and speed up implementation.
+All design decisions, feature choices, and direction were made by the author.
+The AI served as an amplifier, not as a replacement for understanding.